campusrover/robot_services/robot_movement_and_feedback.md

 | cancel all | cancel any and all queued actions | Can only be used after a stop command
 | go forward | move forward | Optional parameters can control the distance.
 Works within the constraints of navigability.
 | go back | cancels the current action and returns to the location the robot was in when it started the cancelled action | can only be used after a stop command
+| queue | the robot will publish feedback containing its current queue of planned actions
 | go back AND/OR keep going | possible responses to the robot's request for user input | these commands are only valid when robot requests user input.
 This will only happen if the robot moves from its original location in an attempt to find a path to a goal location, but ultimately determines that the goal location cannot be reached, and therefore the robot stops in an unexpected location.
 ---